meshtastic/meshtastic/website/docs/getting-started/faq.md

 Q: My device has gone to sleep and I can't send any messages.
 * Once the node wakes up from sleep, your phone will relay any delayed messages through your node and to the mesh network.
 Give it a few minutes and it'll do the right thing.

+Q: How do I turn on / off an esp32 tbeam based device?
+* Answer TBD

 Q: How can I tell the device not to sleep?
 * Answer TBD